Aelysya/Autoscaler-plugin/README.md

 #### Scaling limitation

 You can limit how much the level an encounter can change by using the `maximumLevelsToScaleVariable` variable.
 This will make it so, if the scaling reference is greater than this maximum, the final level of an encounter change the maximum's value rather than all the way to the reference.
-If you set it to 100 (or the maximum level of your fangame) there will be no limit to the level change of any encounter.
+If you set it to 100 (or the maximum level of your fangame) there will be no limit to the level change of any encounter. **Do not forget to initialize this variable, or the scaling won't work (because it is set to 0 by default)**

 #### Practical examples (Level)